It is time for doctors and pharmacists to unite in demanding a national system for the Electronic Recording and Reporting of Controlled Drugs (ERRCD).

 The problem is not confined to prescription opioids.
 Benzodiazepines are also subject to misuse and diversion and, in combination with other drugs and alcohol, are the most frequent cause of death from multiple drug toxicity.
 Anti-psychotics and medicines for Attention Deficit Hyperactivity Disorder (ADHD) are also frequently misused and abused.

 Australia, like other western nations, is in the grip of a prescription drug addiction epidemic and it is totally unacceptable that doctors and pharmacists work every day at the coalface of this problem with one hand tied behind their backs.
+If you suspect a loved one with drug addiction, offer help and suggest voluntary admission to drug rehab centers.

 In 2015, pharmacists still meet their requirement to record Controlled Drugs in paper form, not knowing if their patients are putting their lives and health at risk by abusing these dangerous and addictive medicines.
 The families of the victims are increasingly blaming the very health professionals who are trying to help, as the system fails us all.